Main Content start here

 Test Type Insights

-Source Type Insights
+Source Insights

-Peanut and soy are anticipated to garner increased attention in the source segment of the global food allergen testing market, given that peanut allergy is the most prevalent and frequently encountered allergy across all age groups.
+Peanut and soy are anticipated to garner increased attention in the source segment of the global food allergen testing market in 2024, given that peanut allergy is the most prevalent and frequently encountered allergy across all age groups.
 On the other hand, soy allergy is more commonly observed in children and infants.
 When peanuts enter the body, some individuals' immune systems overreact and perceive the peanut protein as a threat, resulting in peanut allergy.
 This allergic reaction can manifest as irregular breathing rate, throat swelling with pain, sudden drop in blood pressure, pale skin or blue lips, fainting, and dizziness, potentially leading to severe consequences.
 Notably, peanut allergy is most prevalent in the United States, affecting 1 in 250 children and 1 in 70 adults.
 Furthermore, the incidence of peanut allergy in the US has tripled due to the consumption of counterfeit peanuts, although the exact cause remains unclear.

 Download Free Sample Report